 Melbourne Airport (MEL) is the primary airport serving the city of Melbourne in Australia.
 The airport, also known as Tullamarine Airport, is so large, it has its own postal code.

-While Melbourne Airport serves 10 million international passengers each year, its most popular flights are its connections to Sydney — in fact, the Melbourne-Sydney flight is the second-most traveled air route in the world.
+While Melbourne Airport (MEL) serves 10 million international passengers each year, its most popular flights are its connections to Sydney — in fact, the Melbourne-Sydney flight is the second-most traveled air route in the world.
 With four terminals, Melbourne Airport, also called the Tullamarine Airport due to its location within Tullamarine, can be easier to navigate with these useful airport maps.